bperez7/moments_models/README.md

 # Modified Steps!

 1. The existing Moments in Time model repository can be found at       https://github.com/zhoubolei/moments_models#models
-2. The repo’s documentation is sparse, so be sure that your environment is configured to meet the following requirements (flexible just means newest version works fine)
+2. The repo’s documentation is sparse, so be sure that your environment is configured to meet the following requirements
 - 	Python=3.6.13
 - 	Pytorch=1.6.0, torchvision=0.7.0, cudatoolkit=10.1
--	Cv2=3.4.2 (flexible)
+-	Cv2=3.4.2 (latest is fine)
--	Moviepy=1.0.1 (flexible)
+-	Moviepy=1.0.1 (latest)
--	Ffmpeg (flexible)
+-	Ffmpeg (latest)
--	Pyyaml (flexible)
+-	Pyyaml (latest)
 3. You should be able to run the 3D CNN model with the original repo's commands if these requirements are met.
 4. In order to run the TRN models, a couple of corrective steps have to be taken
 -	Comment out line 35 of the pytorch_load.py file of the BNInception model according to this issue https://github.com/zhoubolei/TRN-pytorch/issues/10